Welcome to The Memory Project Speakers Bureau

-Founded in 2001, The Memory Project Speakers Bureau is one of The Historica-Dominion Institute’s most successful educational initiatives.
+Founded in 2001, The Memory Project Speakers Bureau is one of Historica Canada’s most successful educational initiatives.
 This free, bilingual program gives veterans and currently serving Canadian Forces members a platform to share their stories of military service with fellow Canadians, young and old.
 The Memory Project Speakers Bureau is a diverse community of 1,500 volunteers from across Canada who visit classrooms and community groups online or in person all year round.

 Memory Project speakers represent a wide range of missions and operations, including the Second World War, Korean War, Peacekeeping, NATO and Afghanistan, as well as domestic service.